two laughing students look at computer

 Member Name Title STFAC Role

-Shelley Gupta Chief Financial & Administrative Officer, ITS Co-Chair
+Shelley Gupta Chief Financial & Administrative Officer, ITS Support Position

 UCr Gold Line

-The STF Advisory Committee (STFAC) is current accepting ideas for projects that meet the STF goals.
+The STF Advisory Committee (STFAC) will soon be accepting ideas for projects that meet the STF goals for Fall 2024.
 All students, faculty, and staff are welcome to submit ideas!
-If you have a technology project idea that requires funding and meets the criteria, please complete the STF idea submission form by February 28, 2021.
+If you have a technology project idea that requires funding and meets the criteria, you can submit it using the form that will soon be available on this page.

-The STF Committee will review and evaluate submissions.
-Ideas that best meet the goals of STF with consideration of funding limitations will be asked to complete a formal STF proposal with more details about the project.
-Proposals will then be evaluated by the STF Committee, which will put forth project recommendations to the CIO & Provost for final approval.
-Campus will then be notified of the proposals approved for STF funding.
+The STF Advisory Committee will review submissions.
+If your idea is determined to meet STF goals and funding, you will be asked to complete a formal STF proposal to provide more details about the project.
+Proposals will then be evaluated by the STF Advisory Committee, and we will put forth project recommendations to the CIO & Provost for final approval.
+If a STF proposal is approved by campus leadership, the campus at large will be notified.

 Let us help you with your search